Pinoccio/hardware-backpack-template/documentation/EEPROMLayout.rst

 Global Structure
 ================
-The EEPROM consists of two main parts: A fixed-size header, followed by an arbitrary number of variable-length descriptors.
+The EEPROM consists of two main parts: A fixed-size header, followed by an arbitrary number of variable-length descriptors and finally a checksum.

 The format and size of the header is fixed (for a given EEPROM layout version).
 The size and format of each descriptor is determined by its first byte, which indicates the descriptor type.

-In the last descriptor, there is a CRC checksum calculated over the entire EEPROM contents up to that byte.

-Any data after the checksum descriptor should not be parsed.
-It is recommended to write 0xff bytes after the checksum descriptor to prevent accidentally interpreting them as data.
+Any unused bytes after the the checksum should not be parsed.
+It is recommended to write 0xff bytes after the checksum to prevent accidentally interpreting them as data.

 ----------